 Meanwhile, the NSSF continues to lobby against virtually every solution that could help to curb gun suicide, including Child Access Prevention laws, Emergency Risk Protection Orders and smart gun technology.

 Please contact AFSP CEO Robert Gebbia through one of the channels below and give him the following message:

 I am deeply disturbed to see AFSP suppressing peer-reviewed research regarding the risks of keeping firearms in the home.
 The way that AFSP is treating gun control supporters is also of great concern.
 Gun violence survivors like Erin Dunkerly and GVP advocates like Nick Wilson have worked with local AFSP advocates on the ground for decades.
 Is your initiative with NSSF worth treating your friends in this manner?
 I can assure you I will not be supporting the activities of AFSP until you revoke this offensive policy of removing gun violence survivors & GVP advocates from your organization and prohibiting them from participating in your suicide prevention walks.
 This is simply unacceptable and it is NOT how we move forward on suicide prevention in this country.

-After you contact Mr. Gebbia, click the orange banner at the top of this page to report your action!
+After you contact Robert Gebbia, click the orange banner below to report taking action!